cassidyjames/cassidyjames.github.io/_posts/2022-11-22-ubuntu-summit.md

 ---
 title: Endless OS Foundation at Ubuntu Summit 2022
-description: What we enjoyed and learned in Prague
+description: What we shared, enjoyed, and learned in Prague
 updated: 2022-11-22
 hidden: true
 ---